sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/data-modeling-intro/README.md

 ## Watch Out!

 * Technically, an ERD is just entities and their relationships and doesn't include any attributes of the entities.
 ERDs don't even necessarily need to specifically be used for databases or even anything digital.
 A diagram that includes columns, data types, and keys is more properly called a schema diagram.
-In practice, "ERD" and "schema" are used interchangeably.
+In practice, the terms "ERD" and "schema" are used interchangeably.
 * A data model will never capture the complexity of the real world.
 Fortunately, a data model only needs to match the rules your application is expecting.
 * ERDs capture abstract relationships.
 They aren't the data; they are the shape of the data.
 * Entitites should be singular, meaning the correct name for a book model is "book", not "books".